sematext/docs/docs/guide/alerts-and-events-guide.md

 So what are events, why and how?

-Our APM and logging tools you visualize not only performance and custom metrics or logs, but also events.
+Our APM and logging tools let you visualize not only performance and custom metrics or logs, but also events.
 Such events may represent what is happening with a server or cluster, with an application, etc.

 Think application or server restarts, builds, deployments, alerts, etc. Events are graphed in timeseries charts and these charts can be shown next to metrics or logs charts.